 Unlike the previous games in the series, our characters are not really typecast into specific roles.
 Instead, they are able to switch between various jobs.
 Many of the classic Final Fantasy jobs (or classes) were established in this game.
 At first, your characters are jobless, or Freelancers.
-The jobs bestowed by the crystal.
-At first, the jobs unlocked are pretty basic (the same found in the first Final Fantasy game), but as the game progresses, more advanced jobs become available, things such as Dragoon, Scholar, Geomancer, etc)
+This changes once jobs bestowed to the characters by the crystal.
+At first, the jobs unlocked are pretty basic (the same found in the first Final Fantasy game).
+But as the game progresses, more advanced jobs become available.

-This would be a good point to elaborate a bit on something I mentioned above.
+This is a good place to elaborate a bit on something I mentioned above.
 In the original release of the game, things started a bit different.
-Instead of beginning with just one character, all four youths were in the party immediately.
-Instead of being assigned the “blank” class of Freelancer, they are known as Onion Knights.
+Instead of beginning with just one character, all four youths were in the party from the very beginning.
+Instead of being assigned the “blank” class of Freelancer, they were known as Onion Knights.
 This original job is also available in the modern version of the game as an unlockable.
-The DS version, really makes you jump through hoops to unlock the job.
+The DS version, really makes you jump through hoops to unlock Onion Knight.
 It involves communicating with other players through the in-game mail system, which for a game that over five years old, can be quite a chore.
 Thankfully, the PSP version eliminates this nonsense and allows the job to be unlocked with a simple in-game quest.